Meet & Greet

 In defiance of distractions, the wannabe conqueror –

-“The Pacific blue of his eyes…” murmurs a groupie suffering pangs of unrequited love.
+“The Pacific blue of his peepers…” murmurs a groupie suffering pangs of unrequited love.

 …surveying the picturesque distance, swings for the flag short of the Coronado Islands and the sign reading “El Cortez” on a skyline roof.